 What is the average car insurance cost?

 There are a wide variety of factors that influence how much car insurance costs, which makes it difficult to get an accurate idea of what the average person pays for car insurance.
 According to the American Auto Association (AAA), the average cost to insure a sedan in 2016 was $1222 a year, or approximately $102 per month.
 Keep in mind that this is a ballpark figure based on nationally collected data; depending on your situation, it could be more or less.

 Nationwide not only offers competitive rates, but also a range of discounts to help our members save even more.

 So, how do I get car insurance?

 Getting a car insurance estimate from Nationwide has never been easier.
-Visit Nationwide.com and enter your zip code to begin the auto insurance quote process.
+Visit our car insurance quote section and enter your zip code to begin the auto insurance quote process.
 Within a few minutes, you’ll have an auto insurance estimate based on your specific circumstances.
+You can also talk to a Nationwide agent and get a quote over the phone.